TIMBER!!! The timeshare market has really had a falling out – the resale value on a typical timeshare is falling faster than the value of a new car.

 This problem appears to be industry-wide.
 Not to mention, timeshare owners are required to pay annual maintenance whether or not it is used from year to year.

-It seems fairly obvious now why timeshares are never a good investment.
+It seems fairly obvious now why timeshares are never a good investment but luckily it’s pretty simple to get an idea of your timeshare worth and decide if you want to keep it or sell it.
 The price of maintaining a timeshare can (apparently quite easily when others default) rise well in excess of expected rental costs.
 Over the long haul, the price of your timeshare is likely to decline in value, while the maintenance costs push higher and higher year after year.

 Have you ever been suckered into the timeshare sales pitch?